United States Patent and Trademark Office: Structure

 Patent examiners make up the bulk of the employees at USPTO.
 They hold degrees in various scientific disciplines, but do not necessarily hold law degrees.
 Unlike patent examiners, trademark examiners must be licensed attorneys.

 All examiners work under a strict, "count"-based production system.
 For every application, "counts" are earned by composing, filing, and mailing a first office action on the merits, and upon disposal of an application.

 Prior to 2012, decisions of patent examiners could be appealed to the Board of Patent Appeals and Interferences, an administrative law body of the USPTO.
 Decisions of the BPAI could further be appealed to the United States Court of Appeals for the Federal Circuit, or a civil suit could be brought against the Commissioner of Patents in the United States District Court for the Eastern District of Virginia.
 The United States Supreme Court may ultimately decide on a patent case.
 Under the America Invents Act, the BPAI was converted to the Patent Trial and Appeal Board or "PTAB".
 Similarly, decisions of trademark examiners could be appealed to the Trademark Trial and Appeal Board, with subsequent appeals directed to the Federal Circuit, or a civil action may also be brought.

 Management

-In October 2021, President Joe Biden nominated attorney Kathi Vidal to serve as the USPTO director.
-She was sworn in on April 13, 2022.
-On December 16, 2022, Kathi Vidal announced that Vaishali Udupa, an intellectual property attorney, engineer, and currently a top executive from Hewlett Packard Enterprise (HPE), will join the 13,000-person Department of Commerce agency as the new commissioner for patents effective January 17, 2023.
+In March 2025, President Donald Trump nominated attorney John A. Squires, the former chief intellectual property attorney at Goldman Sachs, to serve as the USPTO director.
+He was sworn in on September 22, 2025.
+Coke Morgan Stewart, who served as Acting Director until Squires was sworn in, serves as the deputy director of the USPTO.